-- 9. If informal action does not succeed in resolving the situation, or would not be appropriate given the nature of the behaviour, the Welfare Dean and other members of the College Welfare Team are available for support and advice to any student who feels that they are being harassed.
-Students can contact the Welfare Dean by e-mail.9 - 10.
-The Welfare Dean will refer the student to a staff member trained in dealing with harassment cases, normally a Harassment Advisor.
+- 9. If informal action does not succeed in resolving the situation, or would not be appropriate given the nature of the behaviour, the Fellow for Welfare and Harassment Advisors are available for support and advice to any student who feels that they are being harassed.
+Students can contact the Fellow for Welfare by e-mail. - 10.
+The Fellow for Welfare will refer the student to a staff member trained in dealing with harassment cases, normally a Harassment Advisor.
 This staff member will be available to support the student throughout the process, including if they decide to move to stage 3 and make a formal complaint, and will also provide support following the outcome of any formal complaint.
-The Welfare Dean will oversee all cases, and will advise and take action as appropriate.
+The Fellow for Welfare will oversee all cases, and will advise and take action as appropriate.
 Actions taken will vary depending on the case.
-Actions taken by the trained staff member may include: - a) Giving advice on options for ways to proceed, and helping the student to make decisions on the action they want to take - b) Referring the student to appropriate support services (such as the Student Counselling Service, Harassment Advisors and OUSU Student Advice Service).
+Actions taken by the trained staff member may include: - a) Giving advice on options for ways to proceed, and helping the student to make decisions on the action they want to take - b) Referring the student to appropriate support services (such as the Student Counselling Service and OUSU Student Advice Service).

-Actions taken by the Welfare Dean may include:
+Actions taken by the Fellow for Welfare may include: